TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 \mv `cat /tmp/ch-land` archive.tb${prevnnn}/

-- let's not bother to update the archives in the other dir*, since only the landing files are what's being changed live.
+- let's not bother to update the archives in the other dir*, since only the landing files are being changed live.
   Instead, remove the generated files so we'll be clean for next time: cd .. ls -lt dir*/tb${prevnnn}* # bbl/abs/etc. should be old, rpi/html new